 The appearance of the scar is not always linked to the size of the initial wound but depends on a number of individual factors.

 Hypertrophic scars comprise an abundance of scar tissue limited to the original wound surface.
 Hypertrophic scars are often red, raised and can feel tight and itchy.
-This type of scar usually occurs on moving body parts where the skin is often bent and stretched and is also more common in children and adolescents.
+This type of scar usually occurs where the skin is often bent and stretched (joints for example) and is also more common in children and adolescents.
 Hypertrophic scars can turn into a regular linear scar with time, especially with proper scar treatment such as silicone.

 How do we treat scars?

-A scar after an injury can never be completely removed but one can make the scar less visible through the right aftercare.
-The first step after an injury is to make sure that the wound is cleaned and make sure that it stays clean until it has closed.
-It is very important to minimize the risk of inflammation and infection as it can otherwise exacerbate the look of the scar.
+The scar forming after an injury can never be completely removed but one can make the scar less visible using the right aftercare.
+The first step after an injury is to make sure that the wound is cleaned and that it stays clean until it has closed.
+It is especially important to minimize the risk of inflammation and infection as it can otherwise exacerbate the look of the scar.
 Appropriate dressings can be used to accelerate the healing process and protect the wound.

 General preventive scar treatment includes sun protection, softening and moisture retention.
-Medical silicone is considered first-line treatment for all types of scars and can be used directly when the wound is healed and new skin is formed.
+Medical silicone is considered first-line treatment for all types of scars and can be used directly after the wound has healed and new skin has formed.
 Since the scar needs a long time to become completely “mature” it is important to protect it from sun exposure (UV-radiation) through clothing and / or sun protection products.
-Otherwise there is a risk that the scar becomes discolored.
+Otherwise, there is a risk that the scar becomes discolored.
 It may become darker or lighter than adjacent skin because the amount of melanin in the scar differs from “normal” skin.
 The scar should also be kept soft and moisturized in order to reduce the fluid loss that otherwise occurs through the scar tissue.
 By using products containing silicone this loss of fluid can be prevented.

 In the case of major wounds, such as a larger burn, there are studies that indicate that pressure dressings can be beneficial on scar maturation.
 This type of dressing is often used in combination with a silicone layer to maintain skin moisture balance.